WuraAderele/Cloud-Architecting/Mini-Case-Study-2.md

-# Infrastructure Automation with Terraform
+# 💻 Infrastructure Automation with Terraform

+## 📑 Introduction
+This project was undertaken as a hypothetical cloud engineer intern for a startup, with the goal of creating, deploying, and managing infrastructure efficiently using Terraform.
+The project involved setting up infrastructure on Google Cloud, importing existing resources, configuring remote backends, modifying infrastructure, and leveraging Terraform modules for reusable infrastructure code.

+This project involved using various skills and technologies, including:

+* **Google Cloud Platform (GCP):** Leveraged as the cloud service provider to host and manage infrastructure resources.
+* **Terraform:** Utilized for creating, managing, and versioning infrastructure as code.
+* **Shell Scripting:** Employed for automating repetitive tasks and facilitating infrastructure setup.
+* **Terraform Modules:** Used for organizing and reusing infrastructure code efficiently.
+* **Terraform Provider:** Specifically, the HashiCorp Google provider for interfacing with GCP services.
+* **Firewall Configuration:** Ensured secure access and communication between infrastructure resources.
+* **Networking:** Configured virtual private clouds (VPCs) and subnets to organize and secure resources.

-## Scenario
+## 📃 Scenario
-You are a cloud engineer intern for a new startup.
 For your first project, your new boss has tasked you with creating infrastructure in a quick and efficient manner and generating a mechanism to keep track of it for future reference and changes.
 You have been directed to use **Terraform** to complete the project.

-For this project, you will use Terraform to create, deploy, and keep track of infrastructure on the startup's preferred provider, Google Cloud.
+You will use Terraform to create, deploy, and keep track of infrastructure on the startup's preferred provider, Google Cloud.
 You will also need to import some mismanaged instances into your configuration and fix them.

+**♟️ Motivation Behind the Project**

+The motivation behind this project was to establish an infrastructure management framework using Terraform in order to realise the following benefits of infrastructure as code (IaC):

+* **Automation:** Reducing manual setup and configuration of cloud resources.
+* **Consistency:** Ensuring all environments are configured identically, reducing errors caused by manual processes.
+* **Version Control:** Keeping track of changes in infrastructure configuration over time.
+* **Collaboration:** Enabling multiple team members to work on infrastructure code simultaneously, with a reliable state management system.

-## Solution
+## 🎯 Solution

 ### Task 1 - Creating configuration files
 We will write and run Linux gcloud commands to create the needed Terraform configuration files and a directory structure that resembles the below: